PuzzledWhale/My-Website/README.md

 # My-Website
-just a website
+just a website.
-link at PuzzledWhale.github.io
+Link is at PuzzledWhale.github.io